ILyass-Lr/demo_repo/README.md

 We commit our changes by the `git commit -m "Why you committed" - m "More details".` Till now we have committed the changes in our local machine.

-To put in GitHub we run the: `git push origin main` command.
+To put it in GitHub we run the: `git push origin main` command.

 - origin: specifies the location of the repository
 - main: is the branch we push into.